Optimal destabilization of K-unstable Fano varieties via stability thresholds: Introduction

 \section{Introduction}

 A classical result of Kempf \cite{Kem78} in Geometric Invariant Theory (GIT) states that any GIT unstable point admits a unique one-parameter subgroup which destabilizes the point most rapidly.
 This one-parameter subgroup is usually called an optimal destabilization.
-For vector bundles over Riemann surfaces, such an optimal destabilization is given by the Harder-Narasimhan filtration.
+For vector bundles over smooth projective varieties, such an optimal destabilization is given by the Harder-Narasimhan filtration.
 Philosophically, K-stability is closely related to asymptotic GIT stability from their set-ups.
 Thus, it would be natural to expect such phenomenon to occur for K-unstable Fano varieties as well.

 In this paper, we study optimal destabilization of Fano varieties via the stability threshold.
-Recall, the stability threshold of a Fano variety was introduced in \cite{FO18} and characterizes K-semistability.
+Recall, the stability threshold (also known as the $\delta$-invariant) of a Fano variety was introduced in \cite{FO18} and characterizes K-semistability.
 Since the invariant may be expressed as an infimum of a function on the space of divisorial valuations, it is natural to view valuations computing the infimum as optimal destabilizers.
-Our first main theorem connects such valuations to destabilization via test configurations and Dervan's notion of twisted K-stability \cite{Der16} (see Section \ref{sec:twistedK} for relevant definitions on twisted K-stabilty).
+Our first main theorem connects such valuations to destabilization via test configurations minimizing $\frac{\Fut(\cdot)}{\mnorm{\cdot}}$ where $\Fut(\cdot)$ is the generalized Futaki invariant and $\mnorm{\cdot}$ is Dervan's minimum norm \cite{Der16}, which also agrees with the non-Archimedean $I-J$ functional from \cite{BHJ17}.